Menus for Articles

 Credit scores are affected most heavily by occurrences in the preceding two years.
 Generally, a few late payments occurring on installment loans or credit-card accounts more than two years ago will not affect an applicant’s ability to obtain maximum financing (with minimum equity or down-payment) as long as the late payments were isolated.

 I recently filed bankruptcy.
 Will this affect my ability to obtain a mortgage loan?

 An applicant may be able to qualify for maximum financing (conforming loans) with a previous bankruptcy provided that the discharge date is more than two years ago, the applicant has re-established and maintained a positive credit history on at least three accounts since the date of the bankruptcy discharge, and the applicant provides an acceptable explanation for the reason the bankruptcy was filed.
+The same can be said if the applicant has made an Individual Voluntary Arrangement (IVA) instead of bankruptcy, as this is an insolvency arrangement that also affects one’s credit score and ability to take out a mortgage.
+For more information regarding the difference between iva and bankruptcy solutions, click the preceding link.
 Chapter 13 bankruptcy plans (which provide for a restructuring of debt and repayment of all or a portion of the debt over a 3 to 5 year period) must have been fully completed for a two year period to obtain maximum financing at the best available interest rates.
 However, our company offers special loan programs at higher interest rates which allow more recent bankruptcies.
 These special programs typically require higher down-payments or equity positions than our conventional loans (between 20% to 35%) depending on how recent the bankruptcy

 I have very recent late payments on a prior mortgage.
 Will this affect my ability to obtain a mortgage loan?